-This blog features 51 Sitecore Interview Questions, who are the most frequently asked questions by interviewers.
+This blog features 51 Sitecore Interview Questions, which are the most frequently asked questions by interviewers.
 These questions are bunched up after consulting with the top industry experts in the field of Sitecore Development.
 This blog is the only guide you need to master all the concepts required to clear a Sitecore interview.

 Now, without any further ado, let us begin to unlock the list of frequently asked 51 Sitecore interview questions.
 But first, here is a brief into Sitecore and its future.

-These 51 Sitecore interview questions have been designed to help you gain insights on the current interview scenario.
+These 51 Sitecore interview questions have been designed to help you gain insights into the current interview scenario.
 Having knowledge of the top questions will help you feel more confident during your interview and even ace it with flying colors.

 Sitecore Login Screen: